How many superfoods can you think of that have a cult following as big as this?

-There’s no shortage of claims made about the uses of this cloudy golden liquid.
+There’s no shortage of purported claims being made about the uses of this cloudy golden liquid, or the dried supplement forms.
 They range from simple anti-aging to major diseases.

-There are websites alleging that apple cider vinegar is good for your skin (acne, wrinkles, freckle removal), for your follicles (hair loss and grey hair), weight loss, diabetes, blood pressure, cholesterol reduction, heartburn, detoxing, acid reflux, colds, coughs, flu, arthritis, whitening teeth, and even that it prevents cancer!
+There are websites alleging that apple cider vinegar is good for your skin (acne, wrinkles, freckle removal), for your follicles (hair loss and grey hair), weight loss, diabetes, blood pressure, cholesterol reduction, heartburn, detoxing, acid reflux, colds, coughs, flu, arthritis, whitening teeth, and even rumors related to cancer.

-Which of these purported benefits are based on scientific fact and which are pure fiction?
+Which of these alleged benefits are based on scientific fact and which are pure fiction?

 Some are legit (and impressive) but others are outright scams that can jeopardize your health.